EswaraRohan/C-Shell/README.md

 ## Overview

 The **C-Shell** project is a custom Unix shell implemented in C, designed to replicate and extend functionalities commonly found in standard Unix shells.
-This shell provides a user-friendly interface for command execution, file manipulation, and process management.
+This shell provides a user-friendly interface for process management, directory management, I/O redirection, piping, and signal handling using system calls.
+It has the ability to run commands as foreground and background.

 ## File Structure
 ```bash